doctrine/orm/en/reference/working-with-associations.rst

 In this case you have only changed the ``Contact`` entity but you removed the references for standing data and one address reference.
-When flush is called not only are the references removed also both the old standing data and the one address entity are deleted from the database.
+When flush is called not only are the references removed but both the old standing data and the one address entity are also deleted from the database.